The Regency Wardrobe collection - research & making - Dressed for promenading

 Please click on images to enlarge

-Quilling credit to Liz Fitzsimons
+Quilling and cutting credit to Liz Fitzsimons

 The Chertsey Pelisse